Dr. Seth McCammon

 - Research Assistant - Collaborative Robotics and Intelligent Systems Institute

 - Undergraduate Researcher - ARGALLab

 Northwestern University, 2013-2015

 Ph.D.: Robotics.
 2021.
 Oregon State University, Corvallis, OR.

 B.S.: Computer Science.
 2015.
 Northwestern University, Evanston, IL.

-Dr. Seth McCammon is a Postdoctoral Scholar at the Woods Hole Oceanographic Institution where he studies autonomy algorithms for robots operating in the marine domain.
-At WHOI he works with Dr. Yogi Girdhar in the WARPLab on developing techniques for an AUV to leverage passive acoustic listening to find hotspots of biological activity on coral reefs.
+Dr. Seth McCammon is an Assistant Scientist at the Woods Hole Oceanographic Institution where he studies autonomy algorithms for robots operating in the marine domain.
+His current work focuses on active sensing in the complex environments of coral reefs.
+This includes developing techniques for an AUV to leverage passive acoustic listening to find hotspots of biological activity on coral reefs.